 Look, I'm not just going to crack open the door for a peek at the Collegeboard and ACT Inc.'s greatest secrets; I'm going to kick down the whole wall to reveal every trick, every tactic, and every concept to ace the test!

 Are you ready to help your fling open the iron gates to their dream college open?
 Because I am.

 I'm assembling a SMALL class of like-minded, ambitious students who are looking to succeed.
-These are the same exact strategies that thousands of my 1-on-1 clients have paid me thousands of dollars to learn, but you're getting them at a fraction of the cost (and a heck of a lot more hours + personal accountability + instant guidance).
+These are the same exact strategies that hundreds of my 1-on-1 clients have paid me thousands of dollars to learn, but you're getting them at a fraction of the cost (and a heck of a lot more hours + personal accountability + instant guidance).

 If you are committed to helping your student ace this test, then I invite you to apply for free breakthrough call to see if we'd be a fit.

 The next programs kick off soon, so book now.